shenanigans/PornViewer/README.md

 ## Building PornViewer
 You're going to need [nodejs](https://nodejs.org) and the npm thingy it comes with.
 Linux users are advised to **always** install Node.js from source.
 If you're on Windows, you will need MinGW.
 I recommend just using the lovely [command-line git installer](https://git-scm.com/downloads).
+You will need your platform's support files for `gyp` builds.
+That's build-essential or yummy equivalent on linux, xcode on osx and visual studio on windows.

 Clone this repository and download the most recent stable version of [node-webkit](https://github.com/nwjs/nw.js#downloads).
 Unzip it, put it in the repository directory and rename it `nw`.
 If you're building a windows msi,